 Honesty in Recovery

-As a luxury treatment center, nestle by the sea.
-Our clients are surrounded by the calming serenity of the ocean and the purity of the long stretched beach.
+As a luxury treatment center, nestled by the sea, our clients are surrounded by the calming serenity of the ocean and the purity of the long stretched beach.
 This is a vast contrast to their chaotic, soiled addictive lifestyle that was left behind in order to begin afresh.
 The first seed of gratitude begins with honesty and recognition of this contrast.
 Clients are often grateful for this very moment, for this very chance to begin again.
-Here at Crossroad Centre, the environment soothes and feeds their empty souls, the ocean breeze calms the restless mind and healing begins.
+Here at Crossroads Centre, the environment soothes and feeds their empty souls, the ocean breeze calms the restless mind and healing begins.

 Forgiveness in Recovery

 With this healing process emerges another seed of gratitude – Forgiveness.
 Clients struggle with this seed throughout their recovery and many times it is not nurtured and must be replanted to grow.
 The reason for this challenge is that forgiveness, like recovery, has many triggers that encourage relapse.
 The most significant one is the difficult task of forgiving oneself first, before forgiving others or asking for forgiveness.
 Self-forgiveness reminds us of our flaws and no one wants to do this.
 We teach our clients to be grateful for these flaws, as they remind us of our humanity and of a world we chose to leave behind.
 Self-forgiveness restores empathy and is a sign that renewal of the soul has begun.